Reports & Briefs · Market Briefs

 For management

-Briefs should reduce reading time and provide a clean summary, source basis, risk signal and next-best question.
+Briefs should reduce reading time and provide a clean summary, source basis, risk signal and next question.

 For editorial use